-Well… many things, but in our opinion, take your time might be very important.
+Well… many things, but in our opinion, take your time is surely very important.

-A large number of the travelers we meet during our photo sessions have already come to Europe before.
-A lot of them have already come to Tuscany, and this might sound familiar to you too.
-This means having the chance to stop for a few days and explore a city (or just a village) and its surroundings, escaping the hoards of tourists that visit this region almost any season.
+A large number of those travelers we meet during our sessions have already come to Europe before.
+And of course, a lot of them have already come to Tuscany, too.
+As a consequence, they take the chance to stop for a few days and just explore a city or a village.
+Thus, they escape the hoards of tourists that visit this region almost any season.

-This year especially, we met many of these families just at their venue, often a wonderful villa with a huge garden, in the middle of the most typical Tuscan countryside.
+This year especially, we met many of these families just at their venue.
+As can be seen, that’s often a wonderful villa with a large garden, tucked away in the most typical Tuscan countryside.
 From there, they could enjoy a slow drive through the soft rolling hills, discovering small towns and villages like Pienza and Volterra.
 This way it’s easy also organizing a photo session, skipping the crowds and the hustle of the big cities.

 If you’re not really familiar with Tuscany, you might have never heard this city before.
-Everybody knows Florence, Pisa, or Siena, but for some reason, Lucca is still less known.
-The old town is surrounded by ancient walls, and the streets are often free from cars, which makes it very easy traveling with kids.
-Also, the variety of backdrops is so diverse, the lighting is great, and it doesn’t require as much walking to get between locations.
+In fact, everybody knows Florence, Pisa, or Siena, but not Lucca.
+In particular, the old town is surrounded by ancient walls.
+Also, the old streets are often free from cars, which makes it very easy traveling with kids.
+Furthermore, the variety of backdrops is so diverse.
+Eventually, the lighting is great, and it doesn’t require as much walking to get between locations.

-Melissa was traveling with her husband and their daughter Olivia.
-Her parents and grandmother joined us at the beginning, and then we continued the session with just the three of them.
-We could comfortably stroll the city center, having a stop every time we needed.
+Melissa traveled with her husband and their daughter Olivia.
+In the beginning, her parents and grandmother joined us, and then we continued the session with just the three of them.
+Later we could comfortably stroll the city center, having a stop every time we needed.

 Here are a few words by Melissa, perfectly describing their family trip: